Community Academic Leadership Committee

 Dr. Penn received her doctorate in higher education from the University of Arkansas at Little Rock and holds a master's degree in counseling and a bachelor's degree in home economics from the University of Arkansas at Fayetteville.

-Community Engagement / Archway Partnership / University of Georgia
+Community Engagement / UGA Extension Offices / University of Georgia

 Rakale C. Quarells, PhD